Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Payment-Card.md

 tags: [Payment Card, Payment Sources, Online, Digital, Mobile, Card Not Present]
 ---

-# Using PaymentCard as a payment instrument
+# Using PaymentCard as a payment source

 A payment card issued to a customer and is used to submit credit, debit, private label, gift *(prepaid or stored value)*, and Fleet card-based transactions to Commerce Hub.
 The `sourceType` *PaymentCard* is used to submit manual entry card data, while *PaymentEMV* or *PaymentTrack* is used to submit encrypted track data.